-- 1. Administrator Sick Bank (ASB)
+1. Administrator Sick Bank (ASB)

 - a.
-A committee shall be formed to administer the Sick Bank and the recommendation will go to the Superintendent for final approval.

-- b.
-The ASB shall be composed of:

-- i.
-Director of HR

-- ii.
-Representative of the Business Office

-- iii.
-Associate Superintendent

-- c.
-The ASB shall be responsible for developing the forms needed to operate the Sick Bank
+A committee shall be formed to administer the Sick Bank, and the recommendation will go to the Superintendent for final approval. - b.
+The ASB shall be composed of the following: - i.
+Director of HR - ii.
+Representative of the Business Office - iii.
+Associate Superintendent - c.
+The ASB shall develop the forms needed to operate the Sick Bank.